Parsa-Sedigh/leetcode-oversimplified/15-3Sum /solution.md

+The input array can have duplicates.
+One problem is we can not have duplicates in our result.

 ## Brute force way:
 We need 3 numbers so we're gonna have 3 loops.
 Get every single combination of three numbers.

 We don't want to have duplicate triplets.
 In order to do this, we don't want the same element in the same position of a triplet.
+Because then if there are some numbers after that element in input array, we could potentially have duplicates.
 For example if we had -3 in the first position of a triplet before and now we encountered -3 again for that same position, we should skip it.

+The format of a result array is: [a, b, c] where a, b and c are placeholders for numbers that add up to zero.
+Now if we had -3 in position a and we again put it in position a, this would be a recipe for finding duplicates, which is not what we want.

-We need to sort the array.
+To fix this problem, we need to sort the input array.

 When we find first number of triplet, we need to find the other two, but now we're facing a two-sum problem.